ksfarag/VRTemplate/README.md

 # VRTemplate

-This project aims to create a simple Unity VR template game that can be use as a base for future VR games and projects
+This project is a template Unity VR game with basic VR interactions and features.
+The aim of this project is to provide a scalable foundation for future VR games and projects.
+The template includes basic VR interactions, such as grabbing and moving objects, as well as locomotion and UI features.